dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 1. Provide multiple performance tiers of CNS, i.e. HDD-based vs. SSD-based

-1. Run a OpenShift across large geo-graphical distances where latency prohibits synchronous data replication
+1. Run OpenShift across large geo-graphical distances with a CNS cluster per region whereas otherwise latency prohibits synchronous data replication in  a stretched setup

 !!!
 Note:
     The procedures to add an additional CNS cluster to an existing setup is not yet supported by `openshift-ansible`.